What would you like to know about Thailand's visas and border crossings?

 At the moment there is no written rule saying that you can't use tourist visas back to back.
-So you could conceivably get three consecutive tourist visas to give you a full nine months in Thailand (with extensions and leaving three times to get new visas).
+So you could conceivably get two consecutive tourist visas to give you a full six months in Thailand (with extensions and leaving once to get a new visa).
 However the Thai authorities increasingly frown on this and some long-stayers have been slapped with a "red stamp" in their passport that bars them from receiving another tourist visa for the rest of the year.

 In short, you are pushing the system if you apply for back-to-back tourist visas.
 You may be asked to provide proof of adequate funds, proof of hotel reservations and/or proof of onward transport if applying for a new tourist visa immediately after the last one expired.
 These extra requirements tend to vary from embassy to embassy.
 Though nothing is certain, the Thai embassy in Singapore is usually strict, while Savannakhet's Thai consulate is usually more lax.